vburlbl/cleantalk-spam-protect/readme.txt

 No spam comments, no spam registrations, no spam emails, no captcha and no spam bots.
 Cloud, CAPTCHA less, premium anti-spam for WordPress.

 == Description ==
-No CAPTCHA, no questions, no counting animals, no puzzles, no math, no spam pingbacks and no spam bots.
+No CAPTCHA, no questions, no counting animals, no puzzles, no math and no spam bots.

 = Anti spam features =
 1. Stops spam comments.